 These are good suggestions.
-But not knowing his set up is hard to answerDo you have limit switches; you may need to home the machine first.
-Also if the soft limits are turned on and not configured correctly it may cause it to only jog in one direction.
+But not knowing his set up is hard to answerDo you have limit switches; you may need to home the machined first.
+Also if the soft limits are turned on and not configures correctly it may cause it to only jog in one direction.

 JohnIs there a reason for stating that, or is it just like standing behind a male bovine hoping it comes out in lumps.